10th May 2018

-The following words are the body of Restore The Music UK CEO Polly Moore’s opening speech at the Inaugural Gala Fundraiser of Restore the Music UK on 10th May 2018.
-This was in the presence of Michael Ellis MP, the Minister for Arts, Heritage and Tourism.
+An Introduction to RESTORE THE MUSIC UK at the Inaugural Gala Fundraiser, in the presence of Michael Ellis MP, the Minister for Arts, Heritage and Tourism.

-But did you know that only 15% of all 15 yr olds learn an instrument in school?
+- The music industry contributed £4.4bn to the UK economy in 2016, and yet, only 15% of all 15 yr olds learn an instrument in school.

-You may also already know that live music is worth over £1 billion to the UK economy,
+- Live music is worth over £1 billion to the UK economy, but only 7.4% of students nationally take GCSE music.

 And yet, when I walk in to schools, I see empty instrument cupboards, drum kits with holes in, pianos falling apart in front of my eyes, unrepairable wind instruments, and broken recorders passed amongst dozens of classes.